The64thGamer/cheeseepedia/content/fsv9zr8lua1udmpd/content.md

 ### Disassembly

-Most recently, as preparations for the move to the {{< wiki-link "Creative Engineering Museum" >}}, the official Rock-afire Explosion YouTube channel released a video showcasing the beginning of the stage being packed up for the move.
+Most recently, as preparations for the move to the [Creative Engineering Museum], the official Rock-afire Explosion YouTube channel released a video showcasing the beginning of the stage being packed up for the move.
 Other footage of the show to recently surface is of the original introduction show being tested after years of the show sitting in the CEI building, showing the condition of the show before it has been fully restored yet for its place in the museum.
 At this time the showtape would finally be digitized, and fans would learn of the other segments.

 ## Videos